12 Best Festivals in April Around the World in 2025

 kings day

-Koningsdag gives people living abroad an opportunity to see first hand what Dutch culture looks like as well as sampling some traditional local food delicacies such as stroopwafels (literally translated ‘syrup waffle’), their famous cheeses, and bands and stages too.
+Koningsdag gives people an opportunity to see first hand what Dutch culture looks like as well as sampling some traditional local food delicacies such as stroopwafels (literally translated ‘syrup waffle’), their famous cheeses, and bands and stages too.

 READ MORE: The Best Music Festivals in Europe